alexcorvi/xwebdb/README.md

 ---

-#### A word of caution
+> [!WARNING]

-While XWebDB may appear to be a promising choice for your next project compared to other databases, it is essential to carefully weigh your decision.
+> While XWebDB may appear to be a promising choice for your next project compared to other databases, it is essential to carefully weigh your decision.
 Other solutions have undergone rigorous testing, have been battle-tested, and enjoy robust support from larger communities.
 This is not to discourage you from using XWebDB; in fact, I am currently using it in multiple projects myself.
 However, it's important to acknowledge that XWebDB is a relatively new project.
 With time, it is expected to mature and improve.
 I hope that in the future, this cautionary section can be removed from the documentation.
 Until then, it is advisable to thoroughly consider your options before making a final decision.

 ## Quick start